-While Piktochart and Visme both offer hundreds of infographic templates, the designs available in each selection vary noticeably from each other.
+While Piktochart and Visme both offer nearly one thousand different infographic templates, the designs available in each selection vary noticeably from each other.

-Visme, on the other hand, offers a wide variety of information-rich templates that are appropriate for both professional and non-professional settings:
+Visme, on the other hand, offers a wide variety of information-rich templates that are appropriate for professional and non-professional settings alike.

-Both Visme and Piktochart offer intuitve tools for creating infographics, but the two platforms have fundamental differences in the way you create content from scratch.
-In Piktochart, the first step to creating your infographic is choosing a template and customizing it to your individual needs by dragging and dropping individual components:
+In Piktochart, the first step to creating your infographic is choosing a template and customizing it to your individual needs by dragging and dropping individual components.